-It’s never too early to start thinking about what you want to change about your life next year.
-New Year’s resolutions can actually be a wonderful tool for self-improvement.
+It’s never too early to start thinking about what to change in your life next year.

 An example is weight loss.
-If you want to lost 50 pounds.
+If you want to lose 50 pounds.
 Focus first on losing five pounds over the first two months.
 Establish some new routines and habits.
-If you’re only able to lose five pounds every two months afterwards, is 30 pounds lost still a win?
+If you’re only able to lose five pounds every two months afterward, is 30 pounds lost still a win?
 Yes!
 (Add that “Y” to SMART for me.)

-I’ve got a few money ideas for my own resolutions I figure you might want to try yourself.
+I’ve got a few money ideas for my resolutions I figure you might want to try yourself.
 Nothing too onerous or cliché here.
 Just some useful little improvements, to make the “ride of life” a bit more amenable.
-DRUM ROLL….
+DRUM ROLL…

 - Happy hour reductions by 50%.
 This one got me in 2017.
 I must have become popular at work all of a sudden.
 I enjoy going out for a drink but it always ends up being two, with an order of crappy wings or some other short order disaster.
 Let’s save ourselves some money and limit happy hours to once a month.
 Annual cost avoidance: $300

 - Zero dollars spent on clothing.
 That’s right.
 We’re going bare-ass naked in 2018!
 Woohoo!!!
 Seriously though, I had a goal this past year to not spend a dime on clothing.
 Instead, I ended up plunking down almost $800.
 How the hell does THAT happen?
-Well, my job moved from a more laid back, casual office, to the more uppity executive showcase HQ.
+Well, my job moved from a more laid-back, casual office, to the more regal executive showcase HQ.
 There was tailoring involved.
 Annual cost avoidance going forward: $500

 - Ride my bike to work more often.
 I’ve got a really good setup being just 9 miles from work with most of the route on quiet side streets or bike paths.
 I even have a dedicated locker at the office.
-So, why the heck am I settling for a mere twice per week ride-in rate???
-Financial Panther needs to give me a comeuppance on this one.
-In 2018, my resolution is to ride in 3x per week, and get this, 1x per week through WINTER.
+So, why the heck am I settling for a mere twice-per-week ride-in rate?
+In 2018, I resolve to ride in 3x per week and get this, 1x per week through WINTER (on my Peloton of course).
 Annual savings (@$10 per bike commute vs. driving): $540

 - Pay more attention to my benefit plan.
 I’ve only got another year and a half to go before I retire from Corporate America, but it seems I waited until the tail end to grow a brain.
-That’s my way of admitting I F’ed up my benefits selection the last several years.
+That’s my way of admitting I F’ed up my benefits selection for the last several years.
 Nothing extreme mind you.
-I was simply too cheap to opt into our company’s $4 per month vision plan, which covers comprehensive eye-exams.
-I get an annual comprehensive eye exam because I get the occasional flare up of iritis.
+I was simply too cheap to opt into our company’s $4 per month vision plan, which covers comprehensive eye exams.
+I get an annual comprehensive eye exam because I get the occasional flare-up of iritis.
 The exams cost almost $250 each.
 To think, all these years I could have avoided paying over $200 for that.
 D’oh!
 Dammit!
-Grrr….
-Sigh….
-Now, at the end, we know better.
+Grrr… Sigh… Now, in the end, we know better.
 Savings: $202 per year.

 - Enjoy more live performances.
 Mrs. Cubert and I got to enjoy a stage performance this past weekend.
 We forked over $15 a pop to see a holiday satire stage act that brought out all of the emotions.
 It was funny as sin.
 Lucky us, Minneapolis is like a mini-New York City for live theater.
 Even the small, very local productions are well crafted.
 Quality theater in high supply means cheap tickets.
 I figure we need to ramp up our occasional date nights at least once a quarter to enjoy more of this art form.
 Added Cost: $320 per year.
 This is a trade-off I can stomach.
 Experiences are sometimes worth the money!